HeftySammich/skaterz/replit.md

 ## Overview

-This is a retro-style 2D endless runner game inspired by skateboarding, featuring a zombie character.
-The game mimics the Game Boy Advance aesthetic with pixelated graphics and a limited color palette.
-Players control a skateboarding zombie through an endless level, performing tricks, grinding rails, and avoiding obstacles while accumulating points.
-The project uses modern web technologies to create a nostalgic gaming experience with potential for blockchain integration through Hedera network features.
+This is a retro-style 2D endless runner game featuring skateboarding zombie characters.
+The game mimics classic 16-bit aesthetics with pixelated graphics and vibrant colors.
+Players dodge obstacles, crush enemies, and collect $STAR tokens to purchase customizations, new characters, game modes, and extra lives.
+The game features a comprehensive combo system, resource management mechanics, and progressive difficulty scaling.
+Built with modern web technologies, the project is architected for future blockchain integration through Hedera network features.

 ## User Preferences